0xPlaygrounds/docs/docs/api/subgrounds.md

 # Subgrounds Integration with the Subgraph Proxy
-Although it is entirely possible to use the Playgrounds proxy by directly sending requests with a valid Playgrounds API key, the Playgrounds proxy is most useful when used with Subgrounds.
-This allows you to leverage Subgrounds and its features to query the Graph's decentralized network with ease.
-Below is an example of how to use Subgrounds with the decentralized network.
+While you can certainly use the Playgrounds proxy alone by submitting requests with a valid Playgrounds API key, pairing it with Subgrounds simplifies and streamlines the querying and data analysis from decentralized subgraphs.
+Here's an example demonstrating the integration:

 ```{thebe-button}
 ```